Admission for the January 2025 academic session is ongoing Apply Now!

 • Develop the capacity to extrapolate and deploy expertise in logic to other areas of knowledge; and

-• Guide his or her actions, using the knowledge and expertise acquired in philosophy and logic.
+• Guide actions using the knowledge and expertise acquired in philosophy and logic.

 Financial Accounting II 3